Carlos Alcaraz Vs Novak Djokovic: A Look At Their Rivalry

 Frequently Asked Questions (FAQs)

-As of right now, even after his defeat at the hands of Djokovic, Carloz Alcaraz is still ranked Number 1 with 9,815 points.
+As of September 2023, even after his defeat at the hands of Djokovic, Carloz Alcaraz is still ranked Number 1 with 9,815 points.
 Djokovic comes in a close second with a score of 9,795 points.